 Tackling a giant bone-in roast isn't something that most of us take on more than once or twice a year, if that.
 But it's a skill certainly worth honing.
 A hulking roast is a wonderfully impressive meal that not only feeds a crowd, but also elicits plenty of ego-stroking ohhs and ahhs once it hits the table.
 Aside from being a great crowd-pleaser, the roast doesn't require too much labor, once you get the hang of tying it.

-Entries tagged with 'In the Green Kitchen'
+'In the Green Kitchen' on Serious Eats

 One of the topics that Alice Waters discusses in the first pages of In The Green Kitchen is how to stock a pantry.
 Any cook worth his or her salt knows that having a few items such as decent olive oil, onions, garlic, and pasta on hand makes putting together delicious last minute meals easy and relatively stress-free.
 This recipe for Whole-Wheat Spaghetti with Kale comes together in the time it takes for the pasta to cook and with no need to stop off at the market for extra ingredients, providing you have some sort of leafy green on hand.